andkret/Kestra-Workflow-Orchestration/README.md

 The installation, however, cannot be started yet.
 You first need to create a configuration.

-Create a directory for your demo project (e.g. `/kestra`) and create a single file `config.yml` (every other name should work as well).
+Create a directory for your demo project (e.g. `/kestra`) and create a single file `config.yml` (the name does not matter, in Kestra you also often see `values.yaml`).

 Add the following code to the file: